-The mission of The Aliveness Project is to empower people living with HIV and AIDS to increase their health and well-being.
+The mission of The Aliveness Project is to encourage self-empowerment and provide direct services for persons living with HIV/AIDS.

 In 1985, in the early days of the epidemic when The Aliveness Project was founded, there were few services for people with AIDS and no effective treatments.
 The first members gathered in homes to share a meal and fellowship while they mapped out solutions to their problems.